Webinar: How AI Agents Are Transforming Sales Compensation Management | Wednesday, July 22

 The Incentive: Variable Compensation

 Variable compensation is the performance-based component of OTE.
-This is the amount an employee earns if they hit their targets.
+This is the amount an employee earns if they hit their objective.
 It can take several forms, with the most common being:

 - Sales Commissions: A percentage of the revenue generated from sales.
 This is the most common form for roles like Account Executives.